George Chapman: Homage

 That he should stoop to any other law.

 The Irish playwright Oscar Wilde quoted the same verse in his part fiction, part literary criticism, "The Portrait of Mr. W.H.".

 The English poet John Keats wrote "On First Looking into Chapman's Homer" for his friend Charles Cowden Clarke in October 1816.
 The poem begins "Much have I travell'd in the realms of gold" and is much quoted.
 For example, P. G. Wodehouse in his review of the first novel of The Flashman Papers series that came to his attention: "Now I understand what that 'when a new planet swims into his ken' excitement is all about."
 Arthur Ransome uses two references from it in his children's books, the Swallows and Amazons series.

-Quotes

-From All Fooles, II.1.170-178, by George Chapman: